Reading Euclid’s Elements in Greek

 Deadlines

-Last day to register: June 20, 2024
+Last day to register:

 Prerequisites

-Knowledge of high school geometry and elementary trigonmetry.
+Knowledge of high school geometry and elementary trigonometry.
 Desirable background: some familiarity with axiomatic mathematics and acquaintance with an inflected Indo-European language (for example, Latin, German, Russian, French, or Spanish).
 No knowledge of Greek is assumed.

 Notes

 This course meets via web conference.
 Students must attend and participate at the scheduled meeting time.
-Open to admitted Secondary School Program students by petition.
-Harvard College students: This course is eligible for degree credit, but see important policy information.
+See minimum technology requirements.

 All Sections of this Course